munificent/game-programming-patterns/book/event-queue.markdown

     <aside name="pool">

-    In other words, the queue is also implementing the <a href="object-pool.html" class="pattern">Object Pool</a> pattern.
+    In other words, the backing store for the queue is an <a href="object-pool.html" class="pattern">Object Pool</a>.

     </aside>

 ## See Also

 * I've mentioned this a few times already, but in many ways, this pattern is the asynchronous cousin to the well-known <a href="observer.html class="gif-pattern">Observer pattern</a>.
-Unless you actually need the asynchrony, observers are a simpler and often faster choice.
+Unless you actually need the asynchrony, observers are usually a better choice.

-* When the queue contains "messages" or "requests" for something to be done, those objects start to sound very similar to <a href="command.html" class="gof-pattern">Commands</a>.

-* [Finite state machines](http://en.wikipedia.org/wiki/Finite-state_machine), which are similar to the Gang of Four's <a href="state.html" class="gof-pattern">State pattern</a> respond to an incoming stream of inputs.

-    If you don't want your state machine to respond to inputs synchronously, it may make sense to put a queue in there.
-If you have a bunch of these state machines communicating with each other, each with a little queue of pending inputs -- usually called a *mailbox* -- then you've basically re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of computation.

-    The [Erlang](http://www.erlang.org/) programming language is based around this model.
-Where event queues are a *pattern* you have to implement yourself in other languages, in Erlang, they are built right in.
-Channels in the [Go](http://golang.org/) programming language

-* Like many patterns, this one has a number of aliases.
-One of the more established terms is "message queue".
-That's describes a similar communication pattern, but is usually used to talk about a higher level manifestation of it.
-Where we talked about event queues *within* an application, "message queues" usually refer to systems for communicating *between* applications.
+* Like many patterns, event queues go by a number of aliases.
+One established term is "message queue".
+It describes a similar communication pattern, but usually talks about a higher level manifestation of it.
+Where our event queues were *within* an application, message queues are usually used for communicating *between* them.

-    There are a number of established middleware packages for this: ZeroMQ, RabbitMQ, etc. If you see "MQ" in the name, now you know what it stands for.

-* Another similar term is "publish/subscribe", sometimes abbreviated to "pubsub".
-Like "message queue", those terms usually refer to larger distributed systems and less the humble coding patterns we're focused on.
+    Another similar term is "publish/subscribe", sometimes abbreviated to "pubsub".
+Like "message queue", it usuallys refer to larger distributed systems and less the humble coding pattern we're focused on.

+* A [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine), similar to the Gang of Four's <a href="state.html" class="gof-pattern">State pattern</a>, acts on a stream of inputs.
+If you want it to respond to those asynchronously, it makes sense to queue them.

+    When you have a bunch of state machines communicating sending messages to each other, each with a little queue of pending inputs (called a *mailbox*) then you've re-invented the [actor model](http://en.wikipedia.org/wiki/Actor_model) of computation.
+The [Erlang](http://www.erlang.org/) programming language supports actors natively, and most other languages have libraries for them.

+* The [Go](http://golang.org/) programming language's built-in "channel" type is essentially an event or message queue.